 The case is similar for the subsidised rice being sold in the markets by the Directorate General of Foods, he alleges.

 The DGOF has been selling rice for the price of Tk.
 10 per kilograms approximately, in the central market of the upazila.
-Lines of hungry, weather beaten villages extend up
+Lines of hungry, weather beaten villages extend up to a kilometre.

 “The rice is being sold in the village centre but not being taken to the villages deeper into the haors where people are marooned in their islets, often without boats.
 They are not involving us in the process and are not getting to know the real picture,” says Qamrul.